<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=381893259123400&amp;ev=PageView&amp;noscript=1">

 All Posts

-How to Write a Statement of Purpose for PhD Admission
+PhD Admission: How to Write a Statement of Purpose for Grad School

 Grad-student-writing-a-statement-of-purpose

-The dreaded doctoral statement of purpose — every PhD program asks for it, but why is it so difficult to write?
-Writing a strong statement of purpose is essential to getting into your top PhD programs.
-A PhD statement of purpose gives admissions committees an introduction to your research interests and why their specific program is of interest to you.
+The daunting doctoral statement of purpose—every PhD program asks for it, but why is it so difficult to write?
+Writing a strong one is an essential first step in your journey to getting a doctorate.
+It introduces admissions committees to your research interests and explains why their specific program is the right fit for you.

-Like a cover letter for a job application, a great statement of purpose allows you to highlight your strengths, interests and experience.
-If you need statement of purpose advice, keep reading for guidance on how to write a successful statement of purpose that will make your PhD application stand out.
+Like a cover letter for a job application, a well-crafted statement lets you highlight your strengths, interests, and experience.
+If you’re looking for advice, keep reading for guidance on how to write a compelling PhD statement of purpose that will make your application stand out.

-Your research goals should align with faculty research
+1. Align your research goals with faculty research.

 Applying for admission to a program is all about fit.
-Faculty reviewers are looking for students who best represent the department’s mission and will help them obtain their research objectives.
+Faculty reviewers look for students who best represent the department’s mission and can contribute to their ongoing research objectives.

-By the time you apply, you should have a solid understanding of what the department’s primary research and content areas are, as well as which faculty members you’d like to work with more closely.
-This might mean finding information about what their labs do and reading published articles related to their work.
+By the time you apply, you should clearly understand the department’s primary research and content focus areas, as well as which faculty members you’d like to work with.
+This might mean exploring their lab’s current projects and reviewing published articles related to their work.

-Be sure to include how your interests and past experiences align with the work that they do and how you would be an active contributor to those endeavors.
-This approach shows that you took the time to look into their program, so the committee will be more willing to invest theirs in reviewing your application.
+Be sure to include how your interests and past experiences align with their work, and how you would actively contribute to their research or projects.
+This approach shows that you took the time to look into their program, making the committee more inclined to invest time in reviewing your application.

-Many people assume they should avoid listing their shortcomings in their essays.
+Many assume they should avoid listing their shortcomings in a PhD statement of purpose.
 The whole point of applying to a program is to impress the reviewers, right?
-But constructively addressing your weaknesses can be a great way to demonstrate how this program can help you achieve your academic goals.
+Well, yes, but constructively addressing your weaknesses can be a great way to highlight your growth and demonstrate how the program can support your continued development and academic goals.
+Showcasing your intrinsic motivation and resilience is also a great indicator that you are a well-rounded and driven candidate.

 This demonstrates that you are actively seeking programs to help you better your education.
-It also exhibits that you’re mindful of what areas of your knowledge need some improvement, which shows maturity and the ability to self-assess.
+It also exhibits your awareness of what knowledge areas need improvement, showing maturity and the ability to self-assess.

-If your program of interest does not specify a page word or word limit, it’s best to assume that your statement should not exceed two pages total.
-It should be enough to give them a glimpse of who you are and what you have to offer but not share your life story.
+If your program of interest does not specify a word or page limit for your statement, it’s best to assume it should not exceed two pages.
+This should be enough to give reviewers a glimpse into who you are and what you have to offer without sharing your life story.

 The aim is to communicate how and why this particular program will help you meet your academic and career goals.
 Limited space means you must prioritize what you include in your statement.

-Create an outline before you start writing to ensure you are including points that are relevant to your application and the program to which you are applying.
+Create an outline before you start writing to ensure you include points relevant to your application and the program to which you are applying.
 Your statement is also an example of how well you can write.
-By framing your essay before you write it, you can avoid stream-of-consciousness writing that can often come across as undefined and incoherent.
+By framing your essay before you begin drafting, you can avoid stream-of-consciousness writing that often comes across as undefined and incoherent.

 When you think you have a finished product, read your essay out loud.
 This makes it easier to catch typos, poor grammar, and oddly worded sentences.
-If you have a friend who is also applying to grad school, help each other out by editing each other’s essays.
+If you have a friend who is also working on their PhD statement of purpose, help each other out by editing each other’s essays.

 Having someone else read your statement and ask questions can help you clarify your points and make it more compelling.
 Your statement is your one chance to present yourself professionally in your own words.
-The occasional mistake is excusable, but messy writing will make them think you lack attention to detail.
+The occasional mistake is excusable, but messy writing can suggest a lack of attention to detail.

-Before you hit submit on that application, be sure that you have attached the correct document for the right institution.
-It can be very embarrassing if your statement mentions the wrong faculty member’s name or refers to another school’s library!
-It could also cause the reviewers to think you are not as serious about their program.
+Before you submit your application, double-check that you have attached the correct document for the right institution.
+It can be embarrassing if your statement mentions the wrong faculty member’s name or refers to another school’s library!
+This could also lead reviewers to question your seriousness about their program.

 Request more